About Dr. Laurel Davis

 Bottle feeding baby squirrels, sitting with recovering surgery patients and playing with her family’s many cats, dogs, goats, chickens, chickens, turkeys and horses was how Laurel spent her childhood.
 Her father was one of the first small animal veterinarians in the United States to become accredited in Veterinary Acupuncture in 1975.

 A graduate of North Carolina State University College of Veterinary Medicine (1989), Dr. Laurel also holds a BS in Biology from Hiram College in Ohio.
 Her small animal holistic practice, Sunvet Animal Wellness Clinic, is conveniently located in downtown Asheville, NC.
+Dr. Laurel also offers phone and Skype sessions for animal-lovers everywhere.

 Laurel loves running, hiking, camping, flower gardening, ponds, reading, witnessing her daughter’s wisdom and sun, in any form.